 The unit has a rolling programme of clinical governance, which includes a mortality/morbidity meeting and a multi-disciplinary Governance group.

-These cases are then allocated to trainees and a presentation of the case should be prepared for the next Monday afternoon.
-This should involve relevant results, imaging and data as appropriate.
-There is a critical care proforma available at –
+These cases are allocated to trainees and a presentation of the case should be prepared.
+The ideal trainee to present is (a) rota’d to be working on the Monday of the meeting, (b) familiar with the patient, having been involved to some extent with their care.
+The presentation should include relevant results, imaging and data as appropriate.
+There is a slide set proforma available at –

 The discussion should involve the whole multi-disciplinary team and the outcome will be recorded.
 This may generate some action points that will be fed back into the ACCU Governance group.
-Any problems please email Dr Nick Bunker.
+Dr Lynne Barrass is the Governance Lead, and Dr Colette Coyle the lead for M&M.

 Incident Reporting and Serious Untoward Incidents (SUI)

-The Datix Incident Reporting system can be accessed via the Barts Health intranet homepage- third item on the “I want to” drop-down menu on the right hand side.
-They should be reported to Nicola Rudkin or Helen Hewitt, the ACCU Matrons.
+The Datix Incident Reporting system can be accessed via the Barts Health intranet homepage – third item on the “I want to” drop-down menu on the right hand side.
+They should be reported to David Wilson or Helen Hewitt, the ACCU Matrons.

-If you have been involved in an SUI, try and attend the SUI meeting (along with one of the ACCU consultants) it is a useful learning exercise.
+If you have been involved in an SI, try and attend the SI meeting (along with one of the ACCU consultants); it is a useful learning exercise.

 Following some Never Events, the Trust has mandated that all doctors interpreting chest x-rays for confirmation of placement of NG Tubes should have been trained to do so.
 The training package and competency test can be accessed at http://bold.bartshealth.nhs.uk/ .
 You will need your assignment (payroll) number to create an account.